the basics of Extract Ventilation.

 Gas and open flued appliances.

-If the fabric of the property is being improved and open-flued gas appliances exist, then a gas spillage test should be carried out on each appliance.
+If the fabric of the property is being improved and open-flued gas appliances exist, then a gas spillage test should be carried out on each appliance by a suitably competent operative.

 Rules exist that give an average unimproved property a certain amount of leakiness (adventitious air) to allow open-flued appliances to operate safely.